FOX MEADOW SCHOOL

 Daily Arrival and Drop-Off Policy

-- Door Security: The following doors will be unlocked and manned from 8:20-8:50 - Main Entrance, K-Entrance, and Blacktop Door near the Gym).
+- Door Security: The following doors will be unlocked and monitored from 8:20-8:40 - Main Entrance, K-Entrance, and Blacktop Door near the Gym.
 There should be no drop offs before 8:20.

 - Walkers: Students 3rd grade and older may walk to and from school on their own provided the parents give written consent to both the classroom teacher and the main office.
 All walkers are expected to enter the building from the Brewster Road side or from the south end of the blacktop.
 NO CHILDREN SHOULD WALK THROUGH THE TEACHER’S PARKING LOT TO ENTER OR EXIT THE SCHOOL.